fire-3dc-validation/.github/profile/README.md

-Experiments on 3dc validation and schemas.
+Experiments on 3d commerence validation and schemas by @fire